welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

 ## 1.2 - Generate Sequence diagram

+**N.B.: When using @workspace, you might need to type @workspace in Q manually and then copy/paste the rest of the prompt**

 Q prompt:

 | **@workspace can you generate a mermaid sequence diagram of the application**